 Having just returned from a three week trip to Italy, we are still craving pasta, and our favorite pasta recipe is Bucatini Aglio e Olio.
-(Here are a couple of teaser photos from the upcoming trip report … The roof of Duomo di Milano and our hometown of La Morra in the Piemente wine country).
+(Here are a couple of photos from my Italy 2018 trip report … The roof of Duomo di Milano and our hometown of La Morra in the Piemente wine country).

 Upon our return from our Christmas week 2009 journey to Rome, we started making the Barefoot Contessa’s recipe for Spaghetti Aglio e Olio, which is made with garlic (aglio), olive oil (olio), red pepper flakes and parmesan cheese.